-We compete with many other entities engaged in real estate investment activities, including individuals, corporations, bank and insurance company investment accounts, other REITs, real estate limited partnerships, and other entities engaged in real estate investment activities, many of which have greater resources than we do.
+We compete with many other entities engaged in real estate investment activities, including individuals, corporations, bank and insurance company investment accounts, other REITs, and real estate limited partnerships, many of which have greater resources than we do.
 Larger REITs may enjoy significant competitive advantages that result from, among other things, a lower cost of capital and enhanced operating efficiencies.
 In addition, the number of entities and the amount of funds competing for suitable investments may increase.
 Any such increase would result in increased demand for these assets and therefore increased prices paid for them.
 If we pay higher prices for properties and other investments, our profitability will be reduced and you may experience a lower return on your investment.